peiwren/CrystalsCollector-Game/README.md

 HTML, CSS, JS

 ### `How The App Works`
--Show a random number (35 in this image)
+-Show a random given number (35 in this image)
 <img src="http://peiwren.com/collector1.jpg">
 -Click on the crystals randomly, win the game by matching your total score to the given number
 <img src="http://peiwren.com/win.jpg">